Education/Clay in the Classroom

 The Claymobile program runs year round.
 Most class sessions fit into four terms, summer, fall, winter and spring, while several sites run year-round.
 Classes meet once a week for 90-minutes, for a minimum of six week residencies, providing a rich experience, exposing students to varied techniques and giving them a chance to master skills.
 The host site is responsible for providing a space for the class, an invested teacher or staff person to participate. http://www.theclaystudio.org/education/

 Still Mountain Center has sponsored workshops in clay for elementary school, high school and university students Since 1999.
-The workshops feature demonstrations and hands-on experience with clay at the studio in Kent CT. http://www.stillmountaincenter.org/children.php
+The workshops feature demonstrations and hands-on experience with clay at the studio in Kent CT.
+The students are involved in the creative process with professional artists, deepening their understanding of what it means to be an artist and to create art.http://www.stillmountaincenter.org/children.php

 Philadelphia's Magic Gardens (PMG) preserves the artworks of Isaiah Zagar and educates the public about mosaic and folk art.
 By making art accessible, PMG seeks to foster civic engagement, community beautification, and artistic collaboration. http://www.phillymagicgardens.org/